thepoly/docs/Style Guide.md

 Abbreviation for the *Eastern Collegiate Athletic Conference*, which should be used on first reference. *ECAC* should be used on subsequent references.

 #### Editor’s note
-Used to correct an article after publication.
+Used to update an article after publication.
+Use a correction to correct an article after publication.

 #### Editorial Notebook
 All *Poly* staff are required to write notebooks, which are typically vignettes of college life with a moral.